fhdkahn/Cursor-Commander/README.md

 This constant context switching breaks your flow and reduces productivity. **Cursor Commander** solves this by:
 - Floating on top of your browser window
-- Allowing you to send commands directly to Cursor without switching focus
+- Allowing you to send commands directly to Cursor chat without switching focus
 - Keeping you in the "flow state" while viewing your website

-This means you can stay in full-screen browser mode, see your website changes in real-time, and still communicate with Cursor's AI assistant without ever leaving your browser!
+This means you can stay in full-screen browser mode, see your website changes in real-time while in full control, and still communicate with Cursor's AI assistant without ever leaving your browser!

 ## Features